Neuralink: Human testing

 The FDA rejected Neuralink's 2022 application to pursue human clinical trials, citing "major safety concerns involving the device's lithium battery; the potential for the implant's tiny wires to migrate to other areas of the brain; and questions over whether and how the device can be removed without damaging brain tissue", but then approved it in May 2023.
 In September 2023, Neuralink began its first human trials under an investigational device exemption from the FDA.
-The trials recruited people with quadriplegia due to cervical spinal cord injury or amyotrophic lateral sclerosis (ALS).
+The trials recruited people with tetraplegia due to cervical spinal cord injury or amyotrophic lateral sclerosis (ALS).
 The procedure was performed at Barrow Neurological Institute in Phoenix, Arizona.

-On January 29, 2024, Musk said that Neuralink had successfully implanted Telepathy, a brain–computer interface (BCI) device, in a human on the previous day and that the patient was recovering from the surgery.
+On January 29, 2024, Musk said that Neuralink had implanted Telepathy, a brain–computer interface (BCI) device, in a human on the previous day and that the patient was recovering from the surgery.
 As it was a "first in human" and "early feasibility" trial to develop a concept, the company was not obligated to disclose details about the procedure or to prove safety or efficacy.
 Neuralink provided a few details in February on the implant in a recruitment brochure for the Precise Robotically Implanted Brain-Computer Interface (PRIME) study.
 On February 20, Musk said that Neuralink's first human trial participant had been able to control a computer mouse by thought.

 On March 20, 2024, through a livestream on X, Neuralink introduced the person who had received the first Neuralink implant in the clinical trial, 29-year-old Noland Arbaugh.
-Arbaugh had become a quadriplegic after a diving accident dislocated his C4 and C5 spinal vertebrae.
+Arbaugh had become a tetraplegic after a diving accident dislocated his C4 and C5 spinal vertebrae.
 Noland demonstrated his ability to move a cursor on a computer screen to allow him to control music and play games such as chess.
 He expressed support for the implant in improving his quality of life.
 He acknowledged that the device was not perfect but said he was excited about the future.
 In a subsequent interview, Arbaugh said that 85% of the device's implant threads had completely detached, as his brain had shifted approximately three times as much as Neuralink had expected.
+In an August 23, 2025, Fortune article, Arbaugh was quoted as saying that he had regained much of the autonomy he lost from his disability and was able to do more things independently.